What is a urine protein:creatinine ratio?

 Yes.
 Before the protein:creatinine ratio can be interpreted, two other measures of kidney function should be taken.
-These are Blood Urea Nitrogen (BUN) and serum creatinine.
+These are blood urea nitrogen (BUN) and serum creatinine.
 These blood tests indicate how well the kidneys are working.

 How is the protein:creatinine ratio interpreted?

 - Normal BUN and creatinine values suggest the kidneys are likely healthy and working well.
-In this situation a protein:creatinine ratio up to 2.0 in both cats and dogs is acceptable.
+In this situation a protein:creatinine (UPC) ratio up to 2.0 in both cats and dogs is acceptable.

 - If the ratio is greater than 2.0, then significant protein loss through the kidneys exists, even if BUN and creatinine are within normal limits.
-Primary renal disease is likely present and further investigation and treatment are recommended.
+Primary kidney disease is likely present and further investigation and treatment are recommended.

 Is one protein:creatinine ratio enough?